 Thank you to all the translators involved in making this possible: Naima Carthew (French), Dina Yunis (Arabic), Alessandro Gardini (Italian), Satoru IINO (Japanese), Stella Stocker (German), Himanshu Ghadiali (Gujarati and Hindi), Joana Casaca Lemos (Portugese), Deniz Tekkul (Turkish) and Christina Rebel (Spanish).

-Tweet your commitment – The #12RulesToDressBy by @amishaghadiali and @joana_cl are helping to make 2012 the year of my sustainable wardrobe http://bit.ly/ukWcox
+Tweet your commitment – The #12RulesToDressBy by @amishaghadiali and @joana_cl are helping to make this the year of my sustainable wardrobe http://bit.ly/ukWcox

 Please share your stories and experiences following these rules with me, and I will happily feature your tales on this site.